tthn0/CoogExpress/README.md

 # Notes

+- Whenever a manager deletes an employee, the employee isn't automatically signed out.
+  - The employee's session still remains active until either their JWT expires or they log out.
 - Package status can be one of the following:
-  - `Standby`: The order has been placed but not yet loaded onto a truck.
+  - `Standby`: The order has been placed, and a shipping label has been created, but it hasn't been loaded onto a truck yet.
     - A package may be in this state multiple times.
     - For example, if a package is transferred between branches, it would be marked as `Standby` again upon arriving at each branch.
   - `Pending`: The package has been loaded onto a truck but has not been accepted by a driver.